Nykaa: House of Nykaa

-In 2015, Nykaa launched its collection of in-house beauty products via Nykaa Cosmetics and later expanded it across categories of Eyes, Nails, Face, Lips.
-The Nykaa Naturals portfolio is a collection of skincare and personal care products.
+In 2015, Nykaa launched its collection of in-house beauty products via Nykaa Cosmetics.
+Nykaa Naturals sells skincare and personal care products.
 In early 2019, the brand launched its Wanderlust Bath & Body collection, and later in the year introduced a beauty line with designer Masaba Gupta, Masaba by Nykaa.
 The same year, it launched its first celebrity partnership brand, Kay Beauty, with actress Katrina Kaif.
+Kay beauty also retails in UK through a partnership with luxury beauty retailer Space NK.

 Acquisitions

 In May 2019, Nykaa acquired 20Dresses.com, a private women's styling platform.

-In 2021, Nykaa Fashion acquired the India fashion jewellery brand, Pipa Bella, and the Indian skincare brand, Dot & Key.
+In 2021, Nykaa Fashion acquired the India fashion jewellery brand, Pipa Bella, and 51% stake in the Indian skincare brand, Dot & Key (additional 39% acquired in 2024).

-In 2022, Nykaa acquired an 18.51% stake in Indian skincare brand Earth Rhythm.
+In 2022, Nykaa acquired an 18.51% stake in Indian skincare brand Earth Rhythm (majority stake acquired in 2024).
 It then completed the 100% acquisition of lifestyle content platform Little Black Book (LBB).
+In the same year, it acquired 60% stake in dietary supplements and nutricosmetics brand Nudge Wellness (100% acquired in 2025) and 100% stake in athleisure brand KICA.